 What we knew about San Juan before we wrote this article would have fit on the head of a pin (in rather large type), but now we’ve learned a lot!
 San Juan is one of the oldest colonias in the centro.
 It was a barrio for the Indians in colonial times, but became a nice place to live later on, until the development of Merida started heading toward Paseo de Montejo.
 San Juan is probably the most historically important park in Merida, as it was here that Vicente Maria Velasquez, a priest that grew up in San Juan, formed a group called the SanJuanistas.
 His group worked to give the Indians in Yucatan a better life and fought against the colonizers.
 This priest with high ideals gathered a group of men around him, and introduced them to the books and ideas of Voltaire, Montesquieu and other European philosophers.
 These liberal-thinking idealists joined with similar groups in other parts of Mexico in what turned out to be the beginning of the Independence movement, which eventually convinced Spain to leave Mexico.

 The yellow painted arch, built in 1690, stands out on the south end of San Juan Park, and was once the beginning of the road to Campeche.
 (The arches in Merida, by the way, have a shape that is unique in all of Mexico, or so we have read.)
 The church was built between 1769 and 1770, and the fountain sculpture in the park was brought from Paris at the beginning of the 20th Century.
 The park has recently been remodeled and refurbished, and La Negrita (the statue from France, made of a black material and thus named ‘the little black one’) is back in her place in the fountain.
-There is a new children’s playground and a statue of Benito Juarez.
+There is a nice children’s playground and a statue of Benito Juarez.
 Did you know the Anthropological Museum used to be in San Juan, next to the church?
 We didn’t either!
 But it was, for a few years, before it found its permanent home in Palacio Cantón (and was later moved to a new building in North Merida, now the Gran Museo de Mundo Maya).

 The San Cristóbal barrio, just southeast of the Plaza Grande, was originally an area set aside by Montejo and his team of conquistadores in the 1540′s to house the Indians from Central Mexico who moved to the area to help Montejo conquer the Mayans.
 The beautiful San Cristóbal Church was the last one built by Spaniards in the Yucatan, and shows an exemplary level of skill and craftsmanship in its architecture and its stained glass windows.
 The foundation stone was laid in 1757 and the church was officially dedicated to the Virgin of Guadalupe the following year to mark the Pope’s official recognition of Mexico’s popular patron saint.
 The church apparently took forever to build… okay, not forever.
 Only forty years.
 It was finally completed in December of 1796, and the architect is purported to be Juan de Torres, who was also the designer and builder of the main church in Uman, another grand edifice worth visiting.
 San Cristóbal recalls the main Cathedral in the Plaza Grande with its multi-level twin towers and lofty facade.
 It shares the recessed shell archway with the church in Uman, and has a magnificent Moorish choir window featuring the Virgin.